 This prospective review will help you see that there is always a step you can take, whether large or small, to get and stay on the trajectory for change — even if your next step is only to wait, thoughtfully and with intention, for a better time to act.

-Now choose your first step.
+Now choose your first question and take the first step.

 Onward and upward,